sheltermanager/asm3/doc/manual/databasetables.rst

     1 if the animal was a transfer from another animal shelter IsGoodWithCats
     INTEGER
-    Link to the lksyesnoun table for yes/no/unknown IsGoodWithDogs
+    Link to the lksynun table for yes/no/unknown IsGoodWithDogs
     INTEGER
-    Link to the lksyesnoun table for yes/no/unknown IsGoodWithChildren
+    Link to the lksynun table for yes/no/unknown IsGoodWithChildren
     INTEGER
-    Link to the lksyesnoun table for yes/no/unknown IsHouseTrained
+    Link to the lksynun table for yes/no/unknown IsHouseTrained
     INTEGER
-    Link to the lksyesnoun table for yes/no/unknown IsNotAvailableForAdoption
+    Link to the lksynun table for yes/no/unknown IsNotAvailableForAdoption
     INTEGER
     1 if the animal should not be included for publishing as adoptable